 Michael A. Yorio, President SSI Guardian

-Social media is a great method to connect with friends and family over the summer and during the start of a new school year.
+Social media is a great method to connect with friends and family.
 Students and parents, however, should be aware of safety precautions to take when using social media websites.
 Check out these three social media safety tips for back to school.

 Caution Using “Check-In” Social Media Features

 Checking in online can be a fun way to let your friends know where you are, especially if it’s an exciting concert or special event.
 However, it also gives potential threats access to information about your location and what time you were there.
 If you are travelling alone, or if you are not in a position to be completely aware of your surroundings, avoid giving out your location online, and save a “status update” for after you have arrived home safely.

 Never Post a Phone Number Publicly Online